Studio 3 (TV series): Format

 Studio 3 began as a daily variety style morning show, airing 7:00am daily.
 The show was designed to add personality to ABC3, with the hosts becoming the faces of the channel, offering the channel "the chance to speak with its audience".
 Since its inception, the show has branched out to air evenings as well as mornings.

 The program was a television block, featuring hosts who present interstitial segments, linking external programs.
 The hosts can produce up to 55 linking segments each week, ranging from 1 to 3 minutes in length.
 The segments see the hosts presenting games, competitions, comedy skits, characters, and field segments.
 Also included are celebrity interviews and musical performances.
-Occasionally the show airs repeated segments branded as Studio 3 Gold.
+Occasionally the show airs repeated segments branded as Studio 3 Gold (usually weekends).

 Studio 3 also serves as a space for introducing new ABC3 programs.
 The hosts may interview the casts from these shows or feature animators as guests.

 Original hosts Lobo and Tremils presented a daily episodic comedy entitled Bitcom; a mockumentary miniseries.
 A special titled Bitcom and the Oblivion Ray aired in 2011 and featured other ABC3 hosts guest starring.
 A sequel entitled Airwaves featured subsequent hosts.

 In 2013, TV Tonight's David Knox stated that Studio 3 was proving to be a "fertile training ground for its young presenters", suggesting the hosts would learn the skills and gain experience to later progress to other shows.